Saddam-tech/eth-wld-bridge/README.md

 ![graph_2](assets/graph_2.png)

 The logic is pretty much similar to ETH to WETH transfer.
 The original tokens are locked in Ethereum and the same amount is minted on the tendermint chain (Worldland).
 If a sender wants their tokens back on Ethereum they burn a specific amount on the Worldland deployed BridgeBase contract and node(signer) will transfer the amount from the contract to the user on Ethereum.

+## ERC20 / WETH contract deployment and ownership transfer

+- ERC20 / WETH contracts should be mintable

+Steps to complete the process:

+1. Deploy ERC20 / WETH contracts

+2. Call the transferOwnership function in ERC20 / WETH contracts with the BridgeBase contract’s address as a new owner of the tokens.

+- Now the BridgeBase contract has a minting and burning privileges of ERC20 and WETH contracts

 ## Node(signer)